epics-e3/epics-e3.github.io/src/developer/recipes.md

 # Module build recipes

-This chapter introduces how e3 recipe repositories are structured and how a minimal conda recipe is organised.
+In the previous chapter, we built iocStats using `conda build recipe`.
+Now let's look inside that `recipe/` directory to understand how recipes are structured and what they contain.

 ## Recipe repository layout

-A typical repository contains a `recipe/` directory with the conda recipe, and a `src/` directory for site-specific files (patches, IOC shell snippets, databases, examples):
+A typical e3 recipe repository (like the iocstats-recipe we just cloned) contains a `recipe/` directory with the conda recipe, and a `src/` directory for site-specific files (patches, IOC shell snippets, databases, examples):

 :::{code-block} console
 $ tree